Republican efforts to restrict voting following the 2020 United States presidential election: New Hampshire

 With more students per capita than any other state (fully 12% of the state's overall population are university students), Republican efforts have focused on student voting.
 As reported by Abigail Weinberg in Mother Jones:

 After Republicans took control of the state’s legislature in 2020, House lawmakers introduced three bills restricting student voting: HB 554, HB 362, and HB 429.
 HB 554 prevents people from voting in New Hampshire if they maintained a domicile address in another state; HB 362 forbids students from registering to vote at their college address; and HB 429 prohibits the use of a college ID as a voter ID.

 As of February 8, 2021, at least seven other bills that would restrict voting access have been introduced.
 Another bill would end the winner-take-all system for New Hampshire's electoral votes in the Electoral College, replacing it with a district system similar to Maine's.

-On July 30, 2021, Governor Chris Sununu signed SB 89, which rejects For the people act.
+On July 30, 2021, Governor Chris Sununu signed SB 89, which rejects the For the People Act.
 In case the latter becomes a law, it will not apply to the local elections in New Hampshire.

 Oklahoma

-In February 2021, Republican State Representative Sean Roberts introduced two election-related bills, one that would prohibit the use of electronic voting machines and another that would require all registered Oklahoma voters to re-register before the next general election.
+In February 2021, Republican state representative Sean Roberts introduced two election-related bills, one that would prohibit the use of electronic voting machines and another that would require all registered Oklahoma voters to re-register before the next general election.
 Another bill would call for an amendment to the U.S. Constitution that would prohibit absentee ballots from being mailed to voters unless their absentee ballot application had been notarized or signed by two witnesses.

 In November 2020, shortly after the 2020 presidential election, two Republican Senators introduced a bill that would "call on the legislatures of each state that did not report results on Election Day to use their power to audit and recount their election results" and another that would require the Oklahoma state legislature to select the state's electors for the Electoral College—rather than have the state's electors determined by the statewide popular vote—unless Congress were to pass an election integrity bill.